 Now that Prince Harry and Meghan Markle are officially married, it's time for the happy couple to finally settle down into their first home together at Kensington Palace.

-Meghan will now move in to Harry’s current home in the palace, which he’s lived in for a number of years.
+Following the pair’s engagement, Meghan moved in to Harry’s current home in the palace, which he’s lived in for a number of years.

 Where does Prince Harry live?

-It’s expected that the pair will now set up home together at Nottingham Cottage, one of the many apartments within Kensington Palace.
-It’s thought to be one of the smallest residences within the palace grounds, but certainly isn’t a residence to be sniffed at.
+The pair have now set up home together at Nottingham Cottage, one of the many apartments within the grounds of Kensington Palace.
+It’s thought to be one of the smallest residences within the palace grounds, but certainly isn’t one to be sniffed at.

 The cute, cosy cottage is thought to have two bedrooms and a small garden.
 It also houses a kitchen, small living room, and bathroom – making it the perfect starter home for the couple.